Published at 19.04.2018

 Automating a wide range of data stores is also an important decision.
 It is a clearly counter-strategy to many data service companies which are highly specialized on one particular data service.
 It seems the right thing to do, at first.

 A closer look reveals that a large cloud-native platform does not need single but dozens of differently data services leading to the risk of a software operation nightmare.
 With a common operational model across a growing set of data services, their software operations become part of the automation product.
 This lifecycle automation will change the way data services are operated, sustainably.

 The target audience for fully automated data services is growing as cloud-native platform technologies appear and start to compete among another.
 The automation of data services needs to follow the leading platform technologies as this is where most of the demand will be.

 A major aspect of cloud-native platforms is that they tend to abstract from the underlying infrastructure.
-This is very important as it makes investment into cloud-native applications sustainable by avoiding a vendor-lock to vendor-specific APIs in favour to open standards.
+This is very important as it makes an investment into cloud-native applications sustainable by avoiding a vendor-lock to vendor-specific APIs in favor to open standards.
 The data service automation should not violate this aspect of cloud-native platforms and therefore be infrastructure agnostic.

 Make your mission statement big.
 Make it matter.
-It should set a high bar and seem a bit too far fetched.
+It should set a high bar and seem a bit too far-fetched.
 Then focus all your energy on over achieving the mission goal.

 Equipped with a meaningful mission, the automation journey may begin.